B-AJ-Amar/B-AJ-Amar/README.md

 ### Hi there 👋

 Welcome to my GitHub profile.
-I'm Amar Eldjalil, a computer science Engineer (student) .
+I'm Amar Abdeldjalil, a computer science Engineer (student) .

 ---